megacamelus/camel-upstream-info/camel-documentation/camel-openstack-nova.md

 </table>

-If you need more precise server settings, you can create a new object of the type **org.openstack4j.model.compute.ServerCreate** and send in the message body.
+If you need more precise server settings, you can create a new object of the type `org.openstack4j.model.compute.ServerCreate` and send in the message body.

-# keypairs
+## Key/Pairs

-## Operations you can perform with the Keypair producer
+### Operations you can perform with the Keypair producer

 <table>
 <colgroup>